Skip to main content

 • Half Marathon Start: Colonie Town Park, 71 Schermerhorn Road, Cohoes

-• Finish (both races): Jennings Landing at Corning Preserve, Albany
+• Finish (both races): Boat Launch at Corning Preserve in downtown Albany

 people running on a path